 Shares of Restricted Stock Granted

-David R. Emery.
-CEO 12,874
+David R. Emery, CEO 13,872

-Anthony S. Cleberg, CFO 4,952
+Richard W. Kinzley, CFO 2,477

-Linden R. Evans, COO-Utilities 4,952
+Linden R. Evans, COO - Utilities 4,459

 Steven J. Helmers.
-Sr. V.P General Counsel 3,342
+Sr. V.P General Counsel 2,774

-Robert A. Myers, Sr. V.P Human Resources 2,723
+Robert A. Myers, Sr. V.P Human Resources 2,229

 Performance Shares.
 Participants are awarded a target number of performance shares based upon the value of the individual performance share component approved by the Committee, divided by the Beginning Stock Price.
 The Beginning Stock Price, as defined under the Performance Plan, is the average of the closing price of our common stock for the 20 trading days immediately preceding the beginning of the plan period.
 Entitlement to performance shares is based on our total shareholder return over designated performance periods, as measured against our peer group.
-The peer group for our performance plan is the same as our peer group used for our market compensation analysis and is listed on page 21.
 In addition, in order for any performance shares to be awarded, the Ending Stock Price (20-day average) must be at least equal to 75 percent of the Beginning Stock Price.
 The final value of the performance shares is based upon the number of shares of common stock that are ultimately granted, based upon our performance in relation to the performance criteria.

-The Committee, with the guidance of Towers Watson, periodically conducts a review of the market competitiveness of our Performance Share Plan.
-The last study was done in late 2011 which resulted in a broadening of the pay/performance range beginning with the 2012 to 2014 performance period.
-A summary of the performance criteria for each performance period outstanding as of December 31, 2013 is summarized in the table below.
+The Committee, with the guidance of Willis Towers Watson, periodically conducts a review of the market competitiveness of our Performance Share Plan.
+A summary of the performance criteria for each performance period outstanding as of December 31, 2015 is summarized in the table below.

-Performance Plan Period Percentile Ranking for Threshold Payout of 50% of Target Shares Percentile Ranking for Threshold Payout of 100% of Target Shares Percentile Ranking for Maximum Payout Level Possible Payout Range of Target 2013-2015 Plan 30th percentile 50th percentile 85th percentile 0-200% 2012-2014 Plan 30th percentile 50th percentile 85th percentile 0-200% 2011-2013 Plan 40th percentile 50th percentile 80th percentile 0-175%
+Percentile Ranking for Threshold Payout of 50% of Target Shares Percentile Ranking for Threshold Payout of 100% of Target Shares Percentile Ranking for Maximum Payout Level Possible Payout Range of Target 30 th percentile 50 th percentile 85 th percentile 0-200%